-WASHINGTON, August 4, 2014 - The U.S. Department of Agriculture (USDA) is seeking public input concerning a proposal to provide more information to the public about the amount of Supplemental Nutrition Assistance Program (SNAP) benefits used by participants at individual grocery stores and retailers.
+WASHINGTON, Aug.
+4, 2014 - The U.S. Department of Agriculture (USDA) is seeking public input concerning a proposal to provide more information to the public about the amount of Supplemental Nutrition Assistance Program benefits used by participants at individual grocery stores and retailers.
 USDA's goal is to provide as much transparency as possible on retailer data within the limits of the law.
 In doing so, USDA will consider input from a wide variety of stakeholders through a Request for Information (RFI) published today in the Federal Register.
 The RFI seeks public comment on several questions related to the transparency of SNAP retailer redemption information.

 "Our goal is to provide more transparency so that people can have access to basic information about the amount of SNAP benefits that individual grocery stores and retailers are redeeming," Agriculture Under Secretary Kevin Concannon said.
 "We hope that this public comment period will be informative as to how we can do that in the most thoughtful and appropriate way possible."